TheMorc/screenduo-userspace/README.md

 * **Raspbian** - to try it to compile on Linux and ARM
   * by using libusb-1.0-dev and modifying paths
   * tested using X11 SSH forwarding

-*(i will add these flags with identifiying to makefile as soon I will need to)*

 ## Some incomplete credits: